Oast house: West Midlands

 In the West Midlands, the main hop-growing areas are Worcestershire, Herefordshire and Gloucestershire.
 In Worcestershire and Herefordshire oast houses were known as oast houses.
 In the 19th century Hereford and Worcester produced around 20% of English hops and at the turn of the 20th and 21st centuries it was producing 50%.

 Europe

 This building in Spalt, Germany was used for drying hops.

-In Belgium, the main hop growing area is around Poperinghe and Ypres, West Flanders.
+In Belgium, the main hop-growing area is around Poperinge and Ypres, West Flanders.
 Hops are also grown across the border in Nord, France.
 Hops are also grown around Aelst, north west of Brussels.
 Apart from Nord, the main hop growing area in France is around Haguenau, Bas-Rhin and around Dijon and Bèze, Côte-d'Or.

 In Germany, hops are grown around Tettnang, Baden-Württemberg; around Hallertau, Hersbruck, Illschwang and Spalt, Bavaria.
 In the Czech Republic hops are grown around Roudnice, Hradec Králové Region and around Úštěk and Žatec, Ústí nad Labem Region.
 They are also grown around Olomouc, Olomouc Region.
 In Slovakia, hops are grown around Trenčín, Trenčín Region.
 Hops are also grown in Poland and Russia.